Cat S and Cat N Cars Explained: Should You Buy One?

 How insurance write-offs work

-When a car is damaged, whether through an accident, flood, fire, theft recovery or vandalism, the insurance company decides whether to repair it or write it off.
-The decision is usually financial: if the repair cost exceeds a certain percentage of the car's market value, it's cheaper to pay out and scrap or sell the vehicle than to fix it.
+When a car is damaged — through an accident, flood, fire, theft recovery or vandalism — the insurance company decides whether to repair it or write it off.
+The decision is usually financial: if the repair cost exceeds a certain percentage of the car's market value, it is cheaper to pay the owner out and dispose of the vehicle than to fix it.

-The threshold varies between insurers, but it's typically around 50-60% of the car's value.
+The threshold varies between insurers, but it typically sits somewhere around 50–60% of the car's value.
 This means relatively minor damage on a low-value car can trigger a write-off, while serious damage on an expensive car might still get repaired.
 A £500 repair on a car worth £800 is a write-off.
 The same repair on a car worth £20,000 is a Tuesday afternoon.

-Once a car is declared a write-off, it gets a category marker.
-That marker is recorded on the vehicle's history permanently.
-It never goes away, even if the car is perfectly repaired.
+Once a car is declared a write-off, it is given a category marker, and that marker is recorded against the vehicle permanently.
+It never goes away, even if the car is repaired perfectly.

 Cat S and Cat N explained

-The current system has been in place since October 2017, when the old Cat C and D categories were replaced by Cat S and N. These are the two categories you'll actually encounter when buying used.
+The current system has been in place since October 2017, when the old Cat C and Cat D categories were replaced by Cat S and Cat N. These two are the ones you will actually encounter when buying used.

 Category S: structural damage, repairable

-Cat S (the "S" stands for structural) means the car suffered structural damage but can be professionally repaired to a safe, roadworthy standard.
+Cat S — the "S" stands for structural — means the car suffered damage to its structure but can be professionally repaired to a safe, roadworthy standard.

 • Bent or cracked chassis rails